Greek far-right defies predictions with vote success

 The incident - replayed incessantly on television - was expected to dent the party's ratings but instead appeared to give it a boost, underscoring the disgust many Greeks feel towards their political class.

-"We couldn't believe the indident actually boosted their popularity," a pollster said on condition of anonymity.
+"We couldn't believe the incident actually boosted their popularity," a pollster said on condition of anonymity.

 The once-obscure party has won support by campaigning on a virulently anti-immigrant and anti-politician platform - pledging to rid Greece of the "stench" of foreigners and seize the assets of corrupt politicians.